Study plan

 A similar request should be sent to insert the exams that are not from the Economics School into your additional credits.

-To supplement the rules of the Economics area, and in light of the above, it also specifies that students ikn the International Trade degree programme cannot insert modules from the Economics and Trade or Business Economics degree programmes as part of their open units examination that are entirely or partly equivalent to those present in their own personal curriculum.
+To supplement the rules of the Economics area, and in light of the above, it also specifies that students in the International Trade and Tourism degree programme cannot insert modules from the economics field as part of their open units examination that are entirely or partly equivalent to those present in their own personal curriculum.

 Identical Units